pranavski/Formula-1-analysis/Analysis.md

 - Evaluated the model using Mean Absolute Error (MAE) and R-squared to ensure good performance and interpretability.

 ### **Graphs/Visualizations:**
-- Aggregated Heatmap: For large datasets, a heatmap summarizing the average race times across weather conditions and circuits, aggregated over all drivers.
-Due to the large number of circuits and drivers with their fastest laps, an aggregated heatmap makes the most sense to use
+- **Aggregated Heatmap**: For large datasets, a heatmap summarizing the average race times across weather conditions and circuits, aggregated over all drivers.
+Due to the large number of circuits and drivers with their fastest laps, an aggregated heatmap makes the most sense to use.
+- **Boxplot**: A boxplot to visualize the distribution of race times across different weather conditions, highlighting median times and variability.

 ### **Brief discussion of why analysis is effective at answering question:**
 This analysis is effective because it compares a full model (including all predictors) with models that exclude one predictor at a time.
 This approach allows us to observe the changes in R-squared values when specific predictors, such as weather_conditions or driver_experience, are removed.
 The visualizations will aid in illustrating these numeric results and highlight the relationships between the most influential predictors and the outcome (race_time).

+## **Question 2: Dimensionality Reduction Impact:**
+How does applying PCA to continuous performance variables (like lap times and pitstop durations) affect the predictive accuracy of models?
+What insights can be gained from the mean absolute error differences between models using PCA and those using all original variables?

+### **Variables used:**
+- **lap_times**: Continuous performance variable to be transformed by PCA.
+- **pitstop_duration**: Another continuous variable considered for dimensionality reduction.
+- **race_time**: Target variable to evaluate predictive accuracy.

+### **Cleaning:**
+- Removed rows with missing or inconsistent values for continuous performance variables.
+- Scaled continuous variables to ensure PCA components are not biased by differing units.
+- Verified data integrity by confirming consistent alignment between variables (e.g., all laps and pitstop data matching race times).

+### **Modeling/Computation:**
+- Applied PCA to reduce dimensions of continuous variables (lap_times, pitstop_duration) and extracted principal components.
+- Built two predictive models:
+  - Using all original variables (no PCA).
+  - Using principal components (PCA-applied variables).
+- Compared the predictive accuracy (e.g., Mean Absolute Error) of both models to assess the impact of PCA.
+- Evaluated variance explained by the principal components to determine how much information was retained.

+### **Graphs/Visualizations:**
+- **Scree Plot**: A plot showing the eigenvalues associated with each principal component to determine the number of components to retain.
+- **PCA Projection Scatter Plot**: A scatter plot of the first two principal components to visualize the distribution of data points in the reduced dimensional space.

+### **Brief discussion of why analysis is effective at answering question:**
+PCA simplifies high-dimensional data while retaining most of the variability, which can reduce overfitting and computational complexity.
+Comparing MAE helps quantify the trade-off between dimensionality reduction and predictive accuracy.
+Visualizations, such as explained variance and heatmaps, make it clear how PCA transforms the dataset and highlights its impact on redundancy and model performance.

+## **Question 3:**
+### **Variables used:**
+-

+### **Cleaning:**
+-

+### **Modeling/Computation:**
+-

+### **Graphs/Visualizations:**
+-

+### **Brief discussion of why analysis is effective at answering question:**
+-

+## **Question 4:**
+### **Variables used:**
+-

+### **Cleaning:**
+-

+### **Modeling/Computation:**
+-

+### **Graphs/Visualizations:**
+-

+### **Brief discussion of why analysis is effective at answering question:**
+-